Konstantiss/fake-news-classification/README.md

 # Fake news classification

-The dataset used for our model is [r/Fakeddit](https://arxiv.org/abs/1911.03854) which contains both image and text data.
+The dataset used to train the system is [r/Fakeddit](https://arxiv.org/abs/1911.03854) which contains both image and text data.

 #### ATTENTION: In order to load the original `tsv` files as dataframes use `pd.read_csv('filepath', sep=`\t`)`.